Introduction to Finca Del Soul

 Trash: We request that you not bring any non-compostable trash onto the land.
 (This includes tea bags and all single-use plastic packaging.)
 In this region, there are three methods of “proper” waste disposal: 1) burying the trash in a landfill that leaches toxic substances into the rainforest; 2) piling the trash near a river to get washed away after heavy rain and leach toxic substances into all downstream rivers and eventually the ocean; 3) burning the trash so that it pollutes the air and rains down tiny particles of toxic substances over a large area.
 The previous residents of this land left us a generous supply of all manner of trash, and we cannot accommodate any more.
 If you cannot avoid generating trash while you are here, we ask that you take all such material with you when you leave and return it to wherever you found it (or to the city of Loja, whichever is farther).
 This means that if you buy (e.g.) a plastic mesh bag of mandarins at the London airport on your way here, you should take the bag back to the seller at the London airport, not throw it in a dumpster in Loreto.
 We may be able to reuse certain metal or glass (NOT plastic) items, but ask us if we could use them before leaving them here.
 If not, and if you know for a fact that they are 100% recyclable, you can take them to the nearest recycling facility, which is in Loja.

 Decadent Babylonian Filth: Please don’t use any cosmetics or (non-native) toxic products here.
 This means soap, toothpaste, shampoo, body wash, moisturiser, insect repellent, anti-itch cream, sunblock, perfume, makeup, nail polish, pharmaceuticals, et cetera, including products labelled “non-toxic” or “ecological”.
 Any toxic substances used here go into the soil and air, contaminate the plants and water, and poison the land and food that we’re growing.
-Coconut oil makes good toothpaste, and there are lots of limes, lemongrass, and other plants here for the other uses listed above.
+Toothpaste can be made from coconut oil, herbs, essential oils, baking soda, or other natural ingredients.
+There are many rangpur limes growing here that are excellent for everything from body wash to deodorant and even shampoo (they don’t dry your hair), and there are shampoo ginger plants, lemongrass, and other plants here for the other uses listed above.

 Washing Machine: We don’t have one.
-You can wash your clothes in a bucket of water or in the nearby river (again, without soap of any kind) and then dry them in the sun.
+You can wash your clothes in a bucket of water or in the nearby river (with limes, herbs, shampoo ginger, ash, or just water) and then dry them in the sun.

 Dress Code: We recommend that you do NOT bring clean or expensive or “nice” clothes, but you can if you want.
 You can wear as much or as little clothing as you want.
 No shirt, no shoes, no problem.
 This dress code applies equally to everyone.

 Other: This is a place where people can feel free to be who they want.
 Many kinds of people stay here from all over the world, and we accept people for who they are.
 Some have experience, and some don’t.
 Some are extroverts, and some are introverts.
-Some are straight, and some are LGBT+.
+Some are neurotypical, and some are neurodivergent.
+Some are straight, and some are LGBTQ+.
 Some wear pants and long sleeves, and some wear few or no clothes.
 Some can pronounce the word celery, and some can’t. 🙂 We don’t discriminate or expect anyone to act in a certain way based on gender, size, number of teeth, et cetera.
 We just want people to express themselves and live however they wish as long as they don’t harm anyone else or their property.

 We share the land with all kinds of beings from the jungle and farms around us.
 This includes many different animals, and most of them are beautiful and harmless. 🦋